EemeliSaari/PyAiminator/README.md

 ### Evaluation:

+*NOTE* This repo does not include all the files necessary for evaluation process

 The detection process is compared and evaluated using Tensorflow object detection API [link](https://github.com/tensorflow/models/tree/master/research/object_detection).
 Already trained model can detect a variety of different objects but I only used it to evaluate how many humans or different objects associated with Counter-Strike models can I detect.

 Accepted objects: